13brk/13brk/README.txt

 ¯\_(ツ)_/¯
-I'm probably forking things to debelop locally and deploy elsewhere.
+I'm probably forking things to develop locally and deploy elsewhere.

 <!---
 13brk/13brk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.